 Reach out to cities that are already employing Smart Cities initiatives.
 Here are some examples:

 - San Francisco’s Open Data initiative, launched in 2009, supports Smart Cities initiatives that aim to meet greenhouse gas reduction goals and improve and increase public transportation service.
+Open Data initiatives, such as StreetLight Data, make data collection incredibly cost-effective.

 - Los Angeles has already introduced smart parking to make the best use of space.